morten-krogh/trlmdb/README.md

 Check the files test_single.c and test_multi.c for examples of how to use trlmdb.

-The file trmldmb.c contains the source code for both the API and the replicator.
+The file trlmdb.c contains the source code for both the API and the replicator.
 The header file trlmdb.h contains the API types and functions.

 ## Brief overview of trlmdb